artynuts/learning/MARKDOWN.md

 *Italics* **Bold**
 This is the first paragraph.
 The next para is become of 2 spaces
 This is the second paragraph.
 The next para is because this line ends with a backslash \
 This is the third paragraph.
 The next para is because of 2 newlines
+~Strikethrough~

 This is the fourth paragraph
 # Heading 1